galthop/nc-games/README.md

 ## Project summary:

 This project is a webpage about board games and their reviews.
 The user can interact with this webpage by searching for reviews, voting on them, posting comments and more.
-These requests are sent to an API, so the webpage user can update and receive information from the API's web server in real time, and see the effects(s) of their interaction immediately.
+These requests are sent to an API, so the webpage user can update and receive information from the API's web server in real time, and see the effect(s) of their interaction immediately.

 ## Setup: